NVIDIA/grcuda/NOTES.md

       If `Y` was read-only in `K1`, this wait would have been unnecessary.
     Instead, we can assign computations to different threads, block the thread execution, and start child computations with callbacks.
     This was the first approach, but it gave sync errors (probably due to other problems that are now solved)
-    3. **Streams are not reused if they are free:** I'm creating new streams for computations without dependencies, but I could re-use existing streams that are currently free.
+    3. **Scalar values are not considered for dependencies**: they are read-only when used as input, but there could be output-input depenencies in libraries ([API Design, point 4](#api-design))
-    This avoids memory leaks, but requires a bit of extra book-keeping.
+    4. Read-only arguments are visible on the **default stream**, instead of having their visibility limited to the stream where they are used.
-    4. **Scalar values are not considered for dependencies**: they are read-only when used as input, but there could be output-input depenencies ([API Design, point 4](#api-design))
+     This makes the arguments visible to kernels running on different streams, but accesses by the CPU to these arguments require full device synchronization.

 ## Open questions

 ### Questions on API design (i.e. how do we provide the best user experience)

-1. How to understand if a parameter is read-only? ([API Design, point 4](#api-design))
+1. ~~How to understand if a parameter is read-only? ([API Design, point 4](#api-design))~~ We can use the `const` keyword in the computation signature
-2. How do we track scalar values? ([API Design, point 5](#api-design))
+2. How do we track scalar values in library function outputs? ([API Design, point 5](#api-design))
 3. How can user specify options cleanly? ([API Design, point 2](#api-design))
     * Using only context startup options is limiting, but it simplify the problem (we don't have to worry about changing how the DAG is built at runtime)
     * If we want provide more flexibility, we can add functions to the DSL, but that's not very clean